-The essence of premises liability comes down to the property owner (manager, landlord, employee on duty) knowing of a hazardous condition and fixing it within a reasonable period of time (or warning patrons about the hazard).
-We’ll investigate and uncover all evidence of negligence or failure to perform duties, and use it to support your specific case.
-You have only two years to file a claim in California, so don’t delay!
+The essence of premises liability comes down to the property owner (manager, landlord, or employee on duty) knowing of a hazardous condition and fixing it within a reasonable period of time (or warning patrons about the hazard).
+We'll investigate and uncover all evidence of negligence or failure to perform duties, and use it to support your specific case.
+You have only two years to file a claim in California, so don't delay!

 - File a report with the property owner or manager and obtain a copy of that report, including time, location, and witnesses to your incident.

 - Take photos of the scene where the incident occurred immediately.
 This will be very important for your case, should the area in question be repaired shortly after your injury.